cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

-RSA is well known to permit key substitution attacks, wherein an attacker generates a key pair (skA, pkA) that verify some known (message, signature) pair produced under a different (skS, pkS) key pair.
+RSA is well known to permit key substitution attacks, wherein an attacker generates a key pair (skA, pkA) that verify some known (message, signature) pair produced under a different (skS, pkS) key pair {{WM99}}.
 This means it may be possible for an attacker to use a (message, signature) pair from one context in another.
 Entities that verify signatures must take care to ensure a (message, signature) pair verifies with the expected public key.

 ## Alternative RSA Encoding Functions